-Singapore, with a population of 5.6 million, is a fairly wealthy country and a highly developed market economy and a highly urbanized island.
-It is strategically located in the middle of key trade flows from Asia, Australia, Europe, the Middle East and the United States.
-Singapore is one of the world's most open economies and highly dependent on international trade.
-Singapore is a global commerce, finance and transport hub, it is the most technology-ready, top international meetings city, with the best investment potential, second most competitive country, third largest foreign exchange market, third largest financial center, third largest oil refining and trade centre and the second busiest container port.
+Singapore, with a population of 5.6 million, is wealthy and urban.
+It has a highly developed market economy and is strategically located in the middle of key trade flows from Asia, Australia, Europe, the Middle East and the United States.
+Singapore is one of the world's most open economies and dependent on international trade.
+Singapore is a global commerce, finance and transport hub.
+It is the most technology-ready, top international meetings city, with the best investment potential, second most competitive country, third largest foreign exchange market, third largest financial center, third largest oil refining and trade center and the second busiest container port.
 The main pillars of the economy are electronics manufacturing, pharmaceutical manufacturing, oil refining and petrochemicals, banking, insurance and financial services, tourism and trade.
-Singapore's total GDP of US\$292 billion is the ninth largest economy in the Asia Pacific region.
+Singapore's total GDP of US\$297 billion is the ninth largest economy in the Asia Pacific region.